Personal Injury Medical Malpractice Automobile Accidents Business Law Construction Law Contracts

-If you have suffered a serious injury as a result of a construction accident or any other type of workplace accident, you need a top trial law firm to protect you and make sure you receive full compensation.
-Many workers who are hurt on the job do not realize that they may be entitled to bring a personal injury action and that they are protected by the labor laws of New York.
-These laws apply to almost all construction trades, including repair, renovation, demolition, maintenance, painting, electrical, carpentry and masonry.
-State and federal law protect employees in all other types of industries as well.
+If you suffered a serious injury resulting from a construction accident or any other type of workplace accident, you need top construction injury lawyers to protect your interests and make sure you receive full and fair compensation.
+Many workers who are hurt on the job do not realize that they may be allowed to bring a personal injury action and that they are protected by the labor laws of New York.
+These laws apply to almost all construction trades, including repair, renovation, demolition, maintenance, painting, electrical, concrete, plumbing, carpentry and masonry.

-We well understand the potentially dangerous nature of construction projects.
-Mr. DeFilippis, the son of a civil engineer/ general contractor, spent a great deal of his youth participating in the family owned contracting business and learning most all aspects of the construction field.
-Actual field experience coupled with legal experience gives him the ability to quickly comprehend and address construction and other premises related accidents.
-This background gives Mr. DeFilippis and his attorneys an advantage in representing and trying cases against those in the construction, real estate and related industries.
+We fully understand the potentially dangerous nature of construction projects.
+Mr. DeFilippis, the son of a civil engineer/ general contractor, spent a great deal of his youth working in a family-owned contracting and real estate development business learning almost all aspects of the construction field.
+Actual hands-on field experience coupled with legal experience gives him the ability to quickly comprehend and address construction and other premises-related accidents.
+This background gives Mr. DeFilippis and his attorneys an advantage in representing and trying cases against defendants from the construction, real estate, and related industries.

-Construction Site Injuries and New York’s Labor Laws
+We are Experienced with both Construction Site Injuries and the New York State Labor Laws

-To that end, New York’s legislature adopted a series of general statutes designed to establish basic rules and laws to assure that workers are provided a safe work environment.
-These basic rules apply to building owners, contractors and employers alike, and are codified in Labor Law §§ 200, 240(1), and 241, et seq.
-While §200 is more of a catch-all statute, §240(1) sets forth rules requiring owners and contractors to furnish their workers with specific safety devices to protect them against elevation-related risks, such as ladders and scaffolds.
+New York’s legislature adopted a general set of statutes designed to establish basic rules and laws to assure that workers are provided a safe work environment.
+These basic rules apply to building owners, contractors, and employers alike, and are codified in Labor Law §§ 200, 240(1), and 241, et seq.
+While §200 is more of a catch-all statute, §240(1) sets forth rules requiring owners and contractors to furnish their workers with specific safety devices to help protect them against elevation-related risks, such as ladders and scaffolds.
+Unlike section 200, section 241 imposes a non-delegable duty upon the contractor or owner of the site to protect the workers’ safety.

-Importantly, unlike section 200, section 241 imposes a non-delegable duty upon the contractor or owner of the site to protect the workers’ safety, and in some circumstances where certain safety statutes are violated, §241 mandates that the owner or contractor be held automatically liable for the worker’s personal and construction related injuries – i.e., regardless of whether the owner or contractor were actively at fault.
+In some circumstances where certain safety statutes are violated, §241 mandates that the owner or contractor be held automatically liable for the worker’s personal and construction-related injuries – i.e., regardless of whether the owner or contractor was actively at fault.